The Lymphatic System: What You Need to Know

 What is the lymphatic system?

-The lymphatic system consists of a network of vessels extending to all body parts.
-Their fluid is colourless lymph, containing white but no red blood cells, and valves ensure that the flows only one way, away from the body’s extremities.
+The lymphatic system consists of a network of vessels that extend throughout the body.
+Their fluid is colourless lymph, containing white but no red blood cells, and valves ensure that the fluid flows only one way, away from the body’s extremities.
 Lymph also bathes the body’s tissues, similar to blood plasma.
 Disease-fighting white blood cells called lymphocytes originate in the bone marrow and develop and mature in other parts of the lymphatic system, such as the thymus and spleen.
-The tonsils and other organs are made of lymphatic tissue, but their exact role remains unclear.
+The tonsils and other organs are composed of lymphatic tissue, but their exact roles remain unclear.

-The ‘germs’ that invade the human body and live there as parasites include fungi such as Candida albicans, which causes THRUSH, which is the cause of malaria.
-However, the most common are bacteria and viruses, which are responsible for a host of infectious diseases, ranging from colds and INFLUENZA to PNEUMONIA and POLIOMYELITIS.
+The ‘germs’ that invade the human body and live there as parasites include fungi such as Candida albicans, which causes thrush, and the malaria parasite.
+However, the most common are bacteria and viruses, which cause a host of infectious diseases, ranging from colds and INFLUENZA to PNEUMONIA and POLIOMYELITIS.

 Our first line of defence is the skin and mucous membranes, which keep out many would-be invaders.
-However, close behind is a complex defence system that allows one to remain immune to most infections, even when they get into the body.
-That is why it is called the immune system.
-This system must be ready to neutralize or destroy microorganisms and the poisons they make wherever they attack the body, and the extensive lymphatic system fills the bill.
+However, just behind is a complex defence system that keeps one immune to most infections, even when they enter the body.
+This is why the body calls it the immune system.
+This system must be ready to neutralise or destroy microorganisms and the poisons they make wherever they attack the body, and the extensive lymphatic system fills the bill.

 The spleen, thymus gland, tonsil, bone marrow, and other bodily organs are vital to the immune system.
 The system’s network of capillaries and lymphatics, or lymph vessels, drains the clear body fluid known as lymph from the body’s tissue into the bloodstream.
-It mainly uses special cells originating in the bone marrow and complex blood protein molecules and antibodies.
+It mainly uses specialised cells originating in the bone marrow, as well as complex blood proteins and antibodies.

 Active and passive types of immunity

 We have two kinds of immunity.
 The first is a general defence that we are born with or acquire through our mother’s milk.
 This is called passive immunity, and it protects young babies while developing a more robust system of acquired immunity.
-It is called ‘acquired’ because it grows in response to contact with some new virus or bacterium for the first time.
+It is called ‘acquired’ because it grows in response to contact with a new virus or bacterium.
 Having been acquired, this immunity remains with us, so the next time we encounter the same organism, we can defend against it very quickly.

-Immunizing babies involves exposing them to a small amount of the dead or weakened pathogen.
-The bodies recognize this as a foreign substance, or antigen, and create a defence against it.
-In later life, if the child encounters live viruses, the system is ready and only to be activated and directed against those particular invading organisms.
+Immunising babies involves exposing them to a small amount of the dead or weakened pathogen.
+The body recognises this as a foreign substance, or antigen, and creates a defence against it.
+In later life, the child’s immune system remains prepared and can be activated and explicitly directed against live viruses when encountered.
 But the defences against measles give no protection against, say, polio.
-Whether by vaccination or direct contact with the disease, the immune system has to develop various programs, each defending the body against a particular invader.
+Whether through vaccination or direct contact with the disease, the immune system must develop various programs, each defending the body against a particular invader.

 The immune system’s defences consist of two closely connected main parts: lymphocytes, white blood cells found in the lymph and the bloodstream, and antibodies, which are produced by certain types of lymphocytes and circulate in the blood.

-A number of alternative therapies suggest ways of boosting the immune system to improve the body’s ability to fight disease.
-Avoiding stress, adopting a positive mental attitude, and eating a balanced diet rich in vitamins and minerals and certain essential fatty acids are beneficial ways of boosting the immune system.
+Some alternative therapies suggest ways of boosting the immune system to improve the body’s ability to fight disease.
+Avoiding stress, adopting a positive mental attitude, and eating a balanced diet rich in vitamins and minerals, as well as specific essential fatty acids, are beneficial ways to boost the immune system.

 What Seems To Be The Immune System Disorder?